 Start up Information

-Hopefully, the scheme should have provided you with your hospital post rotation.
-If this isn’t the case, get in touch with either the GP administrator for your scheme or one of the Training Programme Directors
+Hopefully, the scheme should have provided you with your hospital post rotations.
+If this isn’t the case, get in touch with either the GP administrator for your scheme or one of the Training Programme Directors.

-Then get in touch with your hospital department´s secretary and/or consultant.
-Write a little paragraph introducing yourself and then ask them if you need to do anything further.
+Then get in touch with your hospital department´s secretary and/or consultant if you have any queries.

 Try and get some appropriate CEPS done in hospital posts

 CEPS are thinks like Breast Examination, Rectal, Prostate, Male Genital, Female Genital.
 So, for example, in your O&G post, consider getting female examinations done.
 Do the appropriate CEPS in the appropriate specialty.

 If you have a problem with the post, for example, the work load, difficulty getting time to go to HDR, someone not treating you right, rota problems, EWTD etc, please speak to your hospital consultant first to see if things can be easily sorted at a local level.

 ALSO talk to one of the Training Programme Directors (TPDs).
 They are there to help you.
 And especially get in touch with them if you feel uncomfortable talking with you hospital consultant.
 TPDs can make things happen as well as providing a listening ear and a supportive hand.